-Sub-step 2b. - Option II.
+Sub-step 2b: Option II.
 Apply investment comparison analysis

-3. Identify the financial indicator, such as IRR, NPV, cost benefit ratio, or unit cost of service (e.g., levelized cost of electricity production in \$/kWh or levelized cost of delivered heat in \$/GJ) most suitable for the project type and decision-making context.
+(3) Identify the financial indicator, such as IRR, NPV, cost benefit ratio, or unit cost of service (e.g., levelized cost of electricity production in \$/kWh or levelized cost of delivered heat in \$/GJ) most suitable for the project type and decision-making context.

-Sub-step 2b - Option III.
+Sub-step 2b: Option III.
 Apply benchmark analysis

-- 4. Identify the financial indicator, such as IRR, NPV, cost benefit ratio, or unit cost of service(e.g., levelized cost of electricity production in \$/kWh or levelized cost of delivered heat in \$/GJ) most suitable for the project type and decision context.
-Identify the relevant benchmark value, such as the required rate of return (RRR) on equity.
-The benchmark is to represent standard returns in the market, considering the specific risk of the project type, but not linked to the subjective profitability expectation or risk profile of a particular project developer.
-For example, benchmarks for IRR, NPV, etc. can be derived from: - (a) Government bond rates, increased by a suitable risk premium to reflect private investment and/or the project type, as substantiated by an independent (financial) expert; - (b) Estimates of the cost of financing and required return on capital (e.g. commercial lending rates and guarantees required for the country and the type of project activity concerned), based on bankers views and private equity investors/funds' required return on comparable projects; - (c) A company internal benchmark (weighted average capital cost of the company) if there is only one potential project developer (e.g. when the project activity upgrades an existing process).
-The project developers shall demonstrate that this benchmark has been consistently used in the past, i.e. that project activities under similar conditions developed by the same company used the same benchmark.
+- (4) Identify the financial/economic indicator, such as IRR, NPV, cost benefit ratio, or unit cost of service(e.g., levelized cost of electricity production in \$/kWh or levelized cost of delivered heat in \$/GJ) most suitable for the project type and decision context. - (5) Identify the relevant benchmark value, such as the required rate of return (RRR) on equity, When applying Option II or Option III, the financial/economic analysis shall be based on parameters that are standard in the market, considering the specific characteristics of the project type, but not linked to the subjective profitability expectation or risk profile of a particular project developer.
+Only in the particular case where the project activity can be implemented by the project participant, the specific financial/economic situation of the company undertaking the project activity can be considered.
+For example, benchmarks for IRR, NPV, etc. can be derived from